akhilr101/Improving-Visual-Quality-on-a-dimmed-display/README.txt

+Improving Image Visual Quality on a Dimmed Display Akhil Rajavaram

 The code is developed primarily in MATLAB (R2022b) and calls a Java class (from within MATLAB).
 MATLAB's Image Processing Toolbox is also used.
 Development was done on a Windows 10 device.